Stracin–Kumanovo operation

 The Stracin–Kumanovo operation (Страцинско-Кумановска операция) was an offensive operation conducted in 1944 by the Bulgarian Army against German forces in occupied Yugoslavia which culminated in the capture of Skopje in 1944.
-With the Bulgarian declaration of war on Germany on September 8, followed by Bulgarian withdrawal from the area, the German 1st Mountain Division moved north, occupied Skopje, and secured the strategic Belgrade–Nis–Salonika railroad line.
+With the Bulgarian declaration of war on Germany on September 8, followed by the Bulgarian withdrawal from the area, the German 1st Mountain Division moved north, occupied Skopje, and secured the strategic Belgrade–Nis–Salonika railroad line.
 On October 14, withdrawing from Greece, Army Group E faced Soviet and Bulgarian divisions advancing in Eastern Serbia and Vardar Macedonia; by November 2, the last German units left Northern Greece.

 By early October, Bulgarian forces were breaking through into eastern Serbia, Vardar Macedonia and Kosovo in support of the Soviet advance towards Belgrade.
-Although the Bulgarian army drove the Germans out of Skopje and what is now North Macedonia, later the Yugoslav and today the Macedonian historiography has played down its role for ethnopolitical reasons.
+Although the Bulgarian army drove the Germans out of Skopje and what is now North Macedonia, later Yugoslav and contemporary Macedonian historiography has downplayed its role for ethnopolitical reasons.
 Accounts of these events in post-war Yugoslav literature give the impression that the Germans were driven out by the communist Partisans who liberated the area.
-There was some fighting by Yugoslav Partisans, but their actions were insignificant compared with Bulgarian military activity.
+There was some fighting by the Yugoslav Partisans, but their actions were insignificant compared with Bulgarian military activity.
 The greeting of Bulgarian troops in Skopje as liberators at the end of the operation is still denied there.

-After had captured Skopje, on 14 November the Bulgarian Second Army and the Yugoslav Partisans kept driving the Albanian SS Division and Balli Kombëtar back, until Kosovo had been seized.
+After capturing Skopje on 14 November, the Bulgarian Second Army and the Yugoslav Partisans kept driving the Albanian SS Division and the Balli Kombëtar back, until Kosovo had been seized.

 Development

 Bulgarian military activity

 The operation, from October 8 to November 14, was conducted in parallel with three other Bulgarian offensives in Yugoslavia: the Niš operation, the Kosovo operation and the Bregalnitsa-Strumica operation.
-Bulgarians supported the Soviet offensive in the area, which was aided by Yugoslav, Albanian and Greek Partisans.
+The Bulgarians supported the Soviet offensive in the area, which was aided by the Yugoslav, Albanian and Greek Partisans.
 It was conducted to close the road to retreat for Army Group E from Greece to central Europe.
 Bulgarian troops began the offensive on October 8, entering Kriva Palanka.
 They fought for the Stražin ridge on October 18 and seized Stracin on October 25 with support from the Bulgarian Air Force.
 The battle for Stražin against German air and ground forces was fierce, and it was captured after an attack by Bulgarian paratroopers.
 Thirty-five paratroopers were killed and 64 were injured, one-fourth of the Parachute Druzhina unit.
 Battles continued on the Pčinja River and in the city of Kumanovo (on 11 November), where portions of the Wehrmacht were pushed back.
 The Bulgarians developed the advance towards Skopje into a large-scale offensive, raising the possibility of cutting off Army Group E. The situation was desperate, and the town was evacuated finally during the night of November 13/14.
 On November 13 and 14, portions of the First and Fourth Bulgarian Armies entered Skopje.
 The onslaught continued as part of the Kosovo operation, and Bulgarian troops captured Pristina on November 19.